-How a Kansas City Swimming Pool Accident Attorney Can Help
+How our Kansas City Swimming Pool Accident Attorney Can Help

 Generally, most pool accident claims involving proving four distinct legal elements:

 - The pool owner owed a duty of care to the injured party;

 - The pool owner breached the duty of care and was negligent;

 - The breach caused of a person’s injuries; and,

 - The person sustained damages because of the breach of duty.